lukso-network/docs/docs/learn/introduction.md

 :::info

-This page overviews the benefits of using the LSP standards and outlines the differences between building on LUKSO and other EVM chains.
+This page overviews the benefits of using the LUKSO Standard Proposals(LSPs) and outlines the differences between building on LUKSO and other EVM chains.

 :::